How Data Automation Streamlines Analytic

 There are various segments of the data pipeline that your business can streamline with data automation:

+a.
 Data Collection: As we suggested, human error is routinely one of the causes of disruptions to the data pipeline.
-By automating this initial stage of data collection with web scraping and various API systems, you can rapidly collect new information to add to the data pipeline.
+By automating this initial stage of data collection and processing with web scraping and various API systems, you can rapidly collect new information to add to the data pipeline.

 Depending on the tools, software, and programs you have at your disposal, essentially any area of the data pipeline can be automated.
 One word of advice is to extensively test your automation before